zaiyr-sh/Kotlin-In-Action/src/ch_8/notes.md

 ## 8.2.
 Inline functions: removing the overhead of lambdas

-* You’ve probably noticed that the shorthand syntax for passing a lambda as an argument to a function in Kotlin looks similar to the syntax of regular statements such as if and for.
+* You’ve probably noticed that the shorthand syntax for passing a lambda as an argument to a function in Kotlin looks similar to the syntax of regular statements such as `if` and `for`.
 But what about performance?
 Aren’t we creating unpleasant surprises by defining functions that look exactly like Java statements but run much more slowly?

 * In chapter 5, we explained that lambdas are normally compiled to anonymous classes.
 But that means every time you use a lambda expression, an extra class is created; and if the lambda captures some variables, then a new object is created on every invocation.
 This introduces runtime overhead, causing an implementation that uses a lambda to be less efficient than a function that executes the same code directly.

 * Could it be possible to tell the compiler to generate code that’s as efficient as a Java statement and yet lets you extract the repeated logic into a library function?
 Indeed, the Kotlin compiler allows you to do that.
 If you mark a